Open-Cascade-SAS/OCCT/dox/dev_guides/building/cmake/cmake.md

 @section build_cmake_install Installation

-Installation is a process of extracting redistributable resources (binaries,include files etc) from the build directory into the installation one.
+Installation is a process of extracting redistributable resources (binaries, include files etc) from the build directory into the installation one.
 The installation directory will be free of project files, intermediate object files and any other information related to the build routines.

 Normally you use the installation directory of OCCT to link against your specific application.

-the directory structure is follow:
+The directory structure is as follows:

     data            -- data files for OCCT (brep, iges, stp) doc             -- OCCT overview documentation in HTML format